Daily High to Daily Low: Is It Safe to Buy Magnite Inc. (MGNI)?

 Based on Magnite Inc. (MGNI), the company’s capital structure generated 20.11 points at debt to equity in total, while total debt to capital is 16.74.
 Total debt to assets is 5.70, with long-term debt to equity ratio resting at 13.61.
 Finally, the long-term debt to capital ratio is 11.33.

-Currently, EBITDA for the company is -13.51M with total debt to EBITDA at 0.00.
-When we switch over and look at the enterprise to sales, we see a ratio of 2.32, with the company’s debt to enterprise value settled at 0.06.
+When we switch over and look at the enterrpise to sales, we see a ratio of 2.32, with the company’s debt to enterprise value settled at 0.06.
 The receivables turnover for the company is 0.74 and the total asset turnover is 0.41.
 The liquidity ratio also appears to be rather interesting for investors as it stands at 1.17.